Updated Mar 2025

 Active Areas England

 The NF’s current leader Tony Martin has put extraordinary time and effort into building some kind of cult of leadership around himself.
-But other than diminishing numbers around a pub table in Croydon, south London, Martin’s leadership has had – if such a thing were possible – a further detrimental effect on the party.
+But other than diminishing numbers around a pub table in Croydon, Martin’s leadership has had – if such a thing were possible – a further detrimental effect on the party.

 The NF’s leadership has from its very early days been mired by ambitious incompetents.
 The current leader has never ceased to surprise us just with how ineffectual his leadership is.

-DOWNLOAD STATE OF HATE 2024
+STATE OF HATE 2025: OUT NOW

 SUPPORT OUR RESEARCH